Microsoft/azure-docs.pl-pl/articles/machine-learning/how-to-machine-learning-interpretability-aml.md

                                                     description='Get local explanations for NAME_OF_THE_PROBLEM')
          ```

-   1. Utwórz plik z zależnościami środowiska.
+   1. Utwórz plik z zależnościami środowisk.

          ```python
          from azureml.core.conda_dependencies import CondaDependencies